Skip to content

 This collection also boasts the official registers of “Mediterranean passes”.
 From 1662 until the early 1820s, these were issued to British ships by the Lord High Admiral.
 A form of diplomatic passport, supported by a complex treaty system, passes granted immunity from Barbary privateers patrolling the waters of the Mediterranean, as well as those around North Africa, North America, and throughout the West Indies.
 The pass system thus helped to facilitate Britain’s rise to a commercial and maritime power.
 None of the passes have survived.
 Thankfully, the registers detail which vessels were issued passes, their port of embarkation and destinations, as well as additional information on their size, crew, and defences.

 British Mercantile Trade Statistics, 1662–1809 will appeal to those investigating the colonial, economic, and maritime dimensions of British history throughout this period.
-It should also interest those exploring broader themes, such as the escalation of global trade and the development of the modern, bureaucratic state.
+It should also interest those exploring broader themes, such as the escalation of global trade and the development of the fiscal-military state.
 A rich and versatile resource, it forms a natural evidential counterpart to many of BOA’s collections relating to the theme of “Colonialism and Empire”.

 ISBN 9781851173808